 That impact will likely be magnified with the widespread release of its brew-at-home options.
 Either way, Jackman has bet that a strong brand can outlive any short-term pleas to “donate now” during some big-box office run.
 That’s Newman 101.
 “The power of his philanthropic efforts live way beyond him,” Jackman adds.
 “I believe all of us have a civic duty to really help our community any way we can.
 And so this just seemed the most practical and powerful and fun way to do it.”

-Correction: This article has been updated to note that Laughing Man was acquired by Keurig in 2015.
+Correction: This article has been updated to note that Laughing Man was acquired by Keurig in 2015, and that Keurig does not donate 100% of the profits from Laughing Man to charitable cause.